pulumi/pulumi-eks/examples/aws-profile/README.md

 # examples/cluster

-Creates two EKS clusters in the default VPC with two t3.medium nodes.
+Creates an EKS cluster in the default VPC with two t3.medium nodes, using a non-default AWS profile for credentials.
-- One cluster uses the default configuration.
-- One cluster uses a non-default configuration.